Evolution of Preferences in Multiple Populations: Perfect Observability

-Under complete information, in order to satisfy the condition that rare mutants cannot cause the behavioral outcomes to move far away, we assume that when $n$ incumbents are matched against one another, they continue to play the pre-entry equilibrium, called the \emph{focal property}.
-However, after an entry, it seems implausible that we can say which equilibrium will be played when not all matched players are incumbents.
-Thus, in such matches, there are no restrictions on the set of equilibria from which they can choose.
+Since incumbents will maintain their behavioral strategies as much as possible in a familiar environment, we assume that after an entry, incumbents have no intention of changing their behavior against incumbent opponents, called the \emph{focal property}.
+However, it seems implausible that we can say which equilibrium will be played when not all players in a matched tuple are incumbents.
+Hence, in such a match, there are no restrictions on the players' equilibrium behavior.